 Show Limits

-Here’s a good way to find your limits, and this time it is to look to Shakespeare.
-I have no data on this so it must be true: Most plays have three acts, and for good reasons each act has a different length.
+Here’s a good way to find your limits, and this time, it is to look to Shakespeare.
+I have no data on this, so it must be true: Most plays have three acts, and for good reason, each act is different in length.

 The first act settles the audience and sets the table for what you’re going to discuss.
 The second act contains the meat of the discussion.
 It might introduce one or more business problems and solve them with your new product iterations, for example.
 Then, Act 3 should summarize and send the audience on its way to live happily ever after.
 Cue the credits.